polok-dev98/SentimentAnalysis_DeepLearningProject_With_BERT_Pytorch./README.md

 2. Used  BERT-Base-Cased version of BERT pretrained model to make context ( pooled output) from the  tokenized reviews.

-3. Used a Dense layers to predict the predictions score of each classes for each reviews .
+3. Used a Dense layers to predict the predictions score of each classes for each reviews.

-4. Build a model using  BERT and Dense layer and train the model using DataModeule and Dataloader from pytorch .
+4. Build a model using  BERT and Dense layer and train the model using DataModeule and Dataloader from pytorch.

-5. Used the tranied model to make prediction from new data input (reviews)
+5. Used the tranied model to make prediction from new data input (reviews).

 # Enjoy !!!!!!!!!!!!!!!!!!!!